Children as Agents of Change in Nutrition Programmes

 Resources on Nutrition From Children for Health

-Materials: Story books, a recipe book, teaching and training guides have all been co-created with teachers and children involved with the nutrition programme in Mozambique (PCAAN).
-You can view all of these by clicking the link here.
+Free Materials: Storybooks, posters, teaching and training guides have all been co-created with teachers and children involved with the nutrition programme in Mozambique (PCAAN).

 PCAAN Basic Guide: Our basic guide for teachers helps the teacher or club leader set up and run a school nutrition programme.
 It includes activities linked to eight nutrition messages and these messages form the backbone of the curriculum.